Australian Chess Federation: Chess Victoria

 Chess Victoria was founded in 1938 as the Victorian Chess Association and incorporated in 1983.
 In 2000 it was renamed Chess Victoria.
 The organisation's membership is composed of 16 affiliated chess clubs.

 South Australian Chess Association

 The South Australian Chess Association (SACA) was established in 1894, taking over chess interests for the state of South Australia from the Adelaide Chess Club.

-SACA's responsibilities include: The representing the State in all chess matters that are fostering and encouraging interests in chess organising interstate matches as well as the Inter-club, State, Women's and City of Adelaide Championships.
-The SACA also manages the Chess Centre site where most state of the competitions are held.
+SACA's responsibilities include: representing the State in all chess matters that are fostering and encouraging interests in chess and organising interstate matches as well as the Inter-club, State, Women's and City of Adelaide Championships.
+The SACA also manages the Chess Centre site where most state competitions are held.

 Junior chess is organised by the South Australian Junior Chess League, which is affiliated with SACA.

 Chess Association of Queensland

 The CAQ is the successor of the Queensland Chess Association, founded in 1897.
 The Chess Association of Queensland Inc (CAQ) is the body controlling organised over-the-board chess in the State of Queensland, Australia.
 CAQ is a member of the Sports Federation of Queensland Inc. CAQ is a non-profit body incorporated under the Associations Incorporation Act of Queensland; its objects, powers and organisation are specified in its Constitution.